 Food is way more fun when it makes faces at you.
-One webpage has collected photos of fruits and veggies that look a lot like people and animals, just because they grew funny.
-Potatoes look amazingly like sheep or teddy bears, tomatoes look like a duck and a horned devil, and squashes look like geese and ducks.
+Sometimes fruits and veggies look a lot like people and animals.
+Potatoes look amazingly like sheep or teddy bears, tomatoes look like ducks, and squashes look like geese and ducks.
 Carrots, parsnips and radishes have split to grow extra branches, and end up looking like people with arms and legs.
-They’re all root vegetables (the underground part of the plant).
-Next time you shop for groceries, take a good look at the veggies: they might be looking right back at you.
+Next time you’re munching a crunchy snack, take a good look at the veggies: they might be looking right back at you.

 Wee ones: Tomatoes are red.
 Try to find 3 red things in your room.